 And Jesus answered and spoke to them again by parables and said: 2.
 “The kingdom of heaven is like a certain king who arranged a marriage for his son, and sent out his servants to call those who were invited to the wedding; and they were not willing to come.
 Again, he sent out other servants, saying, “Tell those who are invited, ‘See, I have prepared my dinner; my oxen and fatted cattle are killed, and all things are ready.
 Come to the wedding.” ’But they made light of it and went their ways, one to his own farm, another to his business.
 And the rest seized his servants, treated them spitefully, and killed them.
 But when the king heard about it, he was furious.
 And he sent out his armies, destroyed those murderers, and burned up their city.
 Then he said to his servants, 8.
 “The wedding is ready, but those who were invited were not worthy.
 9 Therefore go into the highways, and as many as you find, invite to the wedding.’
 So those servants went out into the highways and gathered together all whom they found, both bad and good.
 And the wedding hall was filled with guests.
 “But when the king came in to see the guests, he saw a man there who did not have on a wedding garment.
 So he said to him, “Friend, how did you come in here without a wedding garment?’
 And he was speechless.
 Matthew 22:12 Then the king said to the servants, “Bind him hand and foot, take him away, and cast him into outer darkness; there will be weeping and gnashing of teeth.’
 “For many are called, but few are chosen.”
 Matthew 22:1-14

 Verse 8 describes these individuals who were first invited as “not worthy” of salvation.
-Their unworthiness was not because they were not good enough, but because they rejected the kings offer.
+Their unworthiness was not because they were not good enough, but because they rejected the kings invitation.

-In verse 9, the king sends our messengers again, this time to invite everyone, the bad and the good.
+In verse 9, the king sends out messengers again, this time to invite everyone, the bad and the good.

-Finally, the king comes into the wedding feast to see the guests, He notices a man who is there who does not have on, the proper wedding attire.
+Finally, the king comes into the wedding feast to see the guests.
+He notices a man who is there who does not have on the proper wedding attire.
 The king asks this man how he came to the wedding without the correct clothing.
 The man is unable to give an answer.
 This man is clothed in his own righteousness, but will not wear the righteousness of God that come only by surrender to Christ as Savior and Lord.